 Now, why is knowing this important?
-It is important because you will be working with values a whole lot.
+It is important because we will be working with values a whole lot.
 Working with them in a way that doesn't drive you insane is a good thing.
-There are two things you need to simplify your life working with values.
-You need to:
+There are just two things we need to simplify our life working with values.
+We need to:

-Those two things are provided by what we are going to be spend the rest of our time on: variables.
+Those two things are provided by what we are going to be spending the rest of our time on: variables.
 Let's learn all about them here.

-The way to use variables is by using the var keyword followed by the name you want to give your variable:
+There are several ways to use variables.
+For most cases, the best way is by relying on the let keyword followed by the name you want to give your variable:

-In this line of code, I declared a variable called myText.
-Right now, your variable has simply been declared.
+In this line of code, we declare a variable called myText.
+Right now, our variable has simply been declared.
 It doesn't contain anything of value.
 It is merely an empty shell.

 Let's fix that by initializing our variable to a value like...let's say...hello, world!:

-Throughout your code, wherever you referenced the myText variable, you will now see the new text appear.
-While this is hard to imagine for something as simple as what we have right now, for larger applications, this convenience with having just one location where you can make a change that gets reflected everywhere is a major time saver.
-You'll see more, less trivial cases of the value (ha!) variables provide in subsequent examples.
+Throughout our code, wherever we referenced the myText variable, we will now see the new text appear.
+While this is hard to imagine for something as simple as what we have right now, for larger applications, this convenience with having just one location where we can make a change that gets reflected everywhere is a major time saver.
+You'll see more, less trivial cases of the value (🤣) variables provide in subsequent examples.

-Basically, keep the following things in mind when naming them:
+This leniency isn't infinite, so we should keep the following things in mind when naming our variables:

-I've posted some examples of valid variable names below:
+Below are some examples of valid variable names:

-var myText; var $; var r8; var _counter; var $field; var thisIsALongVariableName_butItCouldBeLonger; var __$abc; var OldSchoolNamingScheme;
+let myText; let $; let r8; let _counter; let $field; let thisIsALongVariableName_butItCouldBeLonger; let __$abc; let OldSchoolNamingScheme;

 myText = "hello, world!"; alert(myText);

 Notice the myText variable is being used without formally being declared with the var keyword.
 While not recommended, this is completely fine.
-The end result is that you have a variable called myText.
-The only thing is that, by declaring a variable this way, you are declaring it globally.
+The end result is that we have a variable called myText.
+The only thing is that, by declaring a variable this way, we are declaring it globally.
 Don't worry if the last sentence makes no sense.
-We'll look at what "globally" means when talking about Variable Scope.
+We'll look at what globally means when talking about Variable Scope.

-One more thing to call out.
-The thing you should know is that the declaration and initialization of a variable does not have to be part of the same statement (fancy way of saying line).
-You can break it up across multiple statements:
+There is one more thing to call out, and that is this: the declaration and initialization of a variable does not have to be part of the same statement.
+We can break it up across multiple statements:

-In practice, you will find yourself breaking up your declaration and initialization of variables all the time.
+In practice, we will find ourselves breaking up our declaration and initialization of variables all the time.